What is the MIB?

 The MIB was founded in 1902 and works with life insurance companies to combat fraud by compiling information from previous life, health, disability, and long-term care insurance applications.

-Underwriters use the MIB to verify that what you’ve disclosed on your current application is consistent with previous applications so they can set your premiums accurately.
+Insurance underwriters use the MIB to verify that the information you’ve disclosed on your current application is consistent with previous applications so they can set your premiums accurately.
 The MIB report is mainly used to verify your medical history.
-Your rates aren’t based solely on the report.
+Your rates aren’t based solely on the report — it’s just one factor that contributes to your overall profile.

 What information is in an MIB report?